n-szulc/fingeRNAt/README.md

 ## Inputs

 1. `-r `: path to receptor - RNA/DNA structure
-    - supported file types: pdb, mol2
+    - supported file type: pdb
     - **only 1 model** of RNA/DNA structure
          - if there are more models, you have to choose only one (e.g. manually delete remaining models)
     - **no ligands**